12 Jul Instinctually Intact

 I protect my attention and my consciousness by choosing carefully what I read, watch, think about, and whom I relate to.

-Intact Instincts Will Save Your Life
+Instincts Can Save Your Life

 Exhibit C: Avoiding Rape